hebaulf/js-react/README.md

 # Javascript/React - Memory Game

-For this project I decided to create a memory game using react hooks(state/effect).
 The project is set up with React and Vite (a build tool) and deployed to github-pages.
+I decided to create a memory game using react hooks(state/effect).
 Code is commented so you can see what each part is doing.
 I also created the cards from images I found online using Figma.